Gradient-based Algorithms for Convex Discrete Optimization via Simulation: Simulation-optimization Algorithms and Expected Simulation Costs for a Special Case

-\end{assumption} We remark that this constant $L$, in the general decision making contexts, reflects the impact on the objective function by a small change in one coordinate the high-dimensional decision variable.
+\end{assumption} We remark that this constant $L$, in the general decision-making contexts, reflects the impact on the objective function by a small change \revisee{in the value of} the high-dimensional decision variable.
 For example, in bike-sharing applications, this $L$ may reflect the impact of allocating one more bike to a station.
-Whether the objective function being revenue or number of dissatisfied customers, the upper bound on the impact of allocating one more bike can be quantified.
+Whether the objective function being revenue or number of dissatisfied customers, the upper bound on the impact of allocating one more bike can be quantified. \revisee{The estimation of $L$ usually relies on the domain knowledge about the problem.
+For example, the user dissatisfaction function in the bike-sharing application takes values in $\{0,1,\dots,M\}$, where $M$ is the expected number of users each day.
+Then, an estimate of the Lipschitz constant is $L\leq M$.}

-When $N=2$ and the decision space is $\mathcal{X} = \{0,1\}^d$, $L^\natural$-convex functions are equivalent to submodular functions and therefore problem \eqref{eqn:obj} is equivalent to the stochastic submodular function minimization (stochastic SFM) problem.
-To prepare the design of simulation algoritms, we first define the \lovasz extension of submodular functions and give an explicit subgradient of the \lovasz extension at each point.
+When the decision space is $\mathcal{X} = \{0,1\}^d$, $L^\natural$-convex functions are equivalent to submodular functions and therefore problem \eqref{eqn:obj} is equivalent to the stochastic submodular function minimization (stochastic SFM) problem.
+To prepare the design of simulation algorithms, we first define the \lovasz extension of submodular functions and give an explicit subgradient of the \lovasz extension at each point.